atiburcio/ai_schoolmatch/README.md

 # SchoolMatch AI

-An AI-powered tool for identifying potential merger and acquisition (M&A) partners for educational institutions, leveraging LangChain and LangGraph for intelligent analysis and recommendations.
+An AI-powered tool for identifying potential merger and acquisition (M&A) partners for educational institutions, leveraging LangChain, LangGraph, and Deep Agents for intelligent analysis and recommendations.

 ## Overview